igoldsteinh/ww_paper/README.md

 If you did not, possibly newer versions of the packages will be downloaded instead.
 It would be surprising if newer versions of the packages led to different results.
 More information on `Julia` environments is available in the [Environments documentation](https://pkgdocs.julialang.org/v1/environments/#Using-someone-else's-project).
-When executing code from this repo, be mindful of your project directory; the `Julia` environment is specific to the project.
+When executing code from this repo, be mindful of your project directory; the `Julia` package versions are specific to the project environment.
 If you are executing code outside of this project, the packages you installed as part of the environment will not be available.

 ## Quarto and Julia